coq/coq/doc/sphinx/addendum/extraction.rst

 the extraction framework should first be loaded explicitly via ``Require Extraction``, or via the more robust ``From Coq Require Extraction``.
-Note that in earlier versions of |Coq|, these commands and options were directly available without any preliminary ``Require``.
+Note that in earlier versions of Coq, these commands and options were directly available without any preliminary ``Require``.

 .. coqtop:: in